vizunchikkk/lab8/README.md

-docker pull ubuntu

-docker pull postgres

-touch Dockerfile

-ls Dockerfile

-vim Dockerfile (Dockerfile inside)

-docker build -t my . (my this isname of my image) building our new image

-docker images

-docker run -d my

-docker ps   we look at whether the container works if so we go further

-docker exec -it container_id bash  Go inside your container

-psql -h localhos -p 5432 -U postgres -W  Go to your local host

-\l

-CREATE DATABASE kate; (kate this is the name of the new database)

-\l we can see that our database has appeared

-\c name_base  switching between databases

-CREATE USER name WITH PASSWORD 'password'

-CREATR TABLE name_table (ID int primary ket,Name text); creating a table with fields ID,Name

-\d  name_table

-insert into name_table values (1, 'Text');  inserting data into the table

-\q

-exit

-docker exec -t container_id pg_dumpall -c -U postgres > dump_`date +%d-%m-%Y"_"%H_%M_%S`.sql   making a dump

-3) perform operations for inserting and extracting data from the database without entering the container The function should work docker exec [OPTIONS] CONTAINER COMMAND [ARG...] but for some reason this does not work, although everything works for the dump

-Vim docker-compose.yml the file inside

-docker-compose up –d
+----------------------------------- downloading ready-made images

+>docker pull ubuntu

+>docker pull postgres
+***
+----------------------------------- based on postgresql:latest, create a new image and run it in a container where the database password is extracted from a file, a database with Your name and a user named name_user is created, and recovery from the dump is performed

+>touch Dockerfile

+>ls Dockerfile

+>vim Dockerfile
+(Dockerfile inside)

+>docker build -t my .
+(my this isname of my image) building our new image

+>docker images

+>docker run -d my

+>docker ps
+we look at whether the container works if so we go further

+>docker exec -it container_id bash
+Go inside your container

+>psql -h localhos -p 5432 -U postgres -W
+Go to your local host

+>\l

+>CREATE DATABASE kate;
+kate this is the name of the new database

+>\l
+we can see that our database has appeared

+>\c name_base
+switching between databases

+>CREATE USER name WITH PASSWORD 'password'

+>CREATR TABLE name_table (ID int primary ket,Name text);
+creating a table with fields ID,Name

+>\d  name_table

+>insert into name_table values (1, 'Text');
+inserting data into the table

+>\q

+>exit

+>docker exec -t container_id pg_dumpall -c -U postgres > dump_`date +%d-%m-%Y"_"%H_%M_%S`.sql
+making a dump

+***
+-----------------------------------perform operations for inserting and extracting data from the database without entering the container

+The function should work docker exec [OPTIONS] CONTAINER COMMAND [ARG...] but for some reason this does not work, although everything works for the dump

+***
+-----------------------------------Customization docker-compose

+>nano docker-compose.yml

+>Vim docker-compose.yml the file inside

+>docker-compose up –d